Nana Mouskouri: 21st century

 Mouskouri lives in Switzerland with Chapelle, and, until her final performance in 2008, performed hundreds of concerts every year throughout her career.
 In 2004, her French record company released a 34-CD box set of more than 600 of Mouskouri's mostly French songs.
-In 2006 she made a guest appearance at that year's Eurovision Song Contest which was held, for the first time ever, in her native Greece.
+In 2006, she made a guest appearance at that year's Eurovision Song Contest which was held, for the first time ever, in her native Greece.

 In the same year, she announced her plans to retire.
 From 2005 until 2008, she conducted a farewell concert tour of Europe, Australia, New Zealand, Asia, South America, the United States, and Canada.
-On July 23 and 24, 2008, Mouskouri gave her two final 'Farewell Concert' performances at the ancient Herodes Atticus Theatre, in Athens, Greece, before a packed stadium, including Greece's Prime Minister and Athens mayor, plus the mayors of Berlin, Paris and Luxembourg, along with fans from around the world and thousands of her Athenian admirers.
+On July 23 and 24, 2008, Mouskouri gave her two final 'Farewell Concert' performances at the ancient Herodes Atticus Theatre, in Athens, Greece, before a packed stadium, including Greece's Prime Minister and the mayor of Athens, plus the mayors of Berlin, Paris and Luxembourg, along with fans from around the world and thousands of her Athenian admirers.

-In 2010, in response to the financial crisis in Greece, Mouskouri announced that she would forgo her pension to contribute to the country's recovery.
+In 2010, in response to the Greek government-debt crisis, Mouskouri announced that she would forgo her pension to contribute to the country's recovery.
 She commented: "Everywhere I see stories about my country going bankrupt.
 And people are aggressive about it.
 It's frightening.
 And it's painful for me.
 Nobody wants their country to be treated badly.
 It's frustrating and very sad."

 In late 2011, Mouskouri released two newly recorded CDs, the first featuring songs of the Greek Islands, recorded with other Greek singers, and the second featuring duets with French contemporaries.
-In late November 2011 Mouskouri sang again at a single concert, with guests, in Berlin, commemorating the 50th anniversary of her hit single "The White Rose of Athens".
+In late November 2011, Mouskouri sang again at a single concert, with guests, in Berlin, commemorating the 50th anniversary of her hit single "The White Rose of Athens".
 She then did a concert tour in Germany in 2012.
-At age 80, she embarked on a three-year Happy Birthday Tour and in 2018 had booked a five-month Forever Young Tour through parts of Europe and North America.
+At age 80, she embarked on a three-year Happy Birthday Tour; in 2018 she had booked a five-month Forever Young Tour through parts of Europe and North America.